Chile

 According to the copper workers’ confederation Confederación de Trabajadores del Cobre (CTC), the Special Forces were sent in to repress, neutralise and disperse the peaceful mobilisation of striking miners.

-The nationwide strike was called following Coldeco’s refusal to negotiate a framework agreement seeking to improve the working conditions of the contract and subcontract staff organised within the CTC.
+was called following Coldeco’s refusal to negotiate a framework agreement seeking to improve the working conditions of the contract and subcontract staff organised within the CTC.

 On 6 July 2015, unionised workers at Cencosud S.A.
 (Centros Comerciales Sudamericanos) denounced that the multinational retail company had fired over 6,000 workers, seriously weakening the trade union organisations.
 The dismissals began on 26 June 2015 and went on for several days, affecting employees at the company’s retail outlets across the country.
 Around 1,000 employees lost their jobs at the company’s Paris department stores and another 5,000 were laid off at various other retail outlets and businesses owned by Cencosud.